ischrot/ischrot.github.io/teaching/ws22_23/node.md

   - Solutions can be written in English and German.
   - Plagiarism leads to 0 points for all involved teams (that also applies to plagiarism of the solutions from the summer term 2021)!
   - Sample solutions will be uploaded in [MaMpf][mampf] and linked in the table above.

-Programming exercises format
-: - Programming language: Python
+  - Programming language: Python
-  - You get templates that you have to complete.
-  - The templates are a single Jupyter notebook for each sheet (sometimes accompanied by a Python file with auxiliary functions)
+  - The programming exercises are to be solved using Jupyter notebooks.

 Submission procedure
 : - Both the theoretical and the programming exercises are submitted digitally.